markvelous/0x/README.md

 # Instant DEX

-PT7210027 Mark Tan, in fulfilment of SGBT4 Intermediate Blockchain module.

 This is an OTB 0x Launch Kit that can set up a personal 0x-based cryptoasset exchange in minutes.
 It has an elegant UI making it easy to monitor and manage orders.

 ![](./0xhome.png)